 One of the most important principles of photography is defining the subject.
-This essentially means positioning the subject in a way that it becomes the point of attraction for the viewer.
+This essentially means positioning the subject in a way that becomes the point of attraction for the viewer.
 Technically, this can be achieved by allowing the subject to position itself against the background that complements the subject.
-As a thumb rule, if you’re taking a picture of a person, you need to ensure that they must be standing against background that doesn’t have too many distracting elements such as people moving around.
+As a thumb rule, if you’re taking a picture of a person, you need to ensure that they must be standing against a background that doesn’t have too many distracting elements such as people moving around.
 By having a clean background, the focus can be greater on the subject.

 Be Creative with Composition

 Taking a picture is like penning poetry or writing stories – each picture has the ability to tell a story or give a message.
 Likewise, before capturing a picture, you must conceptualize a story or message that you want to tell to the audience or viewers.
 This is where composition becomes extremely important.
 Like a story, a picture begins with and revolves around a central character or protagonist – in photography parlance, they call it “the subject”.
 As a photographer, you must establish your subject and then build a story around it.
-It doesn’t matter if the subject is a living being or non-living being, but it should be defined beforehand.
+It doesn’t matter if the subject is a living being or a non-living being, but it should be defined beforehand.

 Take Care of Your Source of Lighting

 The basic rule in photography is controlling the lighting since photography is all about playing with the light.
 Assuming you’re taking a photo in the broad daylight, make sure the subject is facing the source of lighting.
-However, it the subject is facing the sun, you might want to diffuse the light a little bit by using an umbrella or some other properties that can offer controlled lighting.
-Over exposure to lighting can affect your photos in a negative way.
+However, if the subject is facing the sun, you might want to diffuse the light a little bit by using an umbrella or some other properties that can offer controlled lighting.
+Over-exposure to lighting can affect your photos in a negative way.
 Similarly, too little light may result may lead to poor results in your photography.